sbaik97/Pewlett-Hackard-Analysis/README.md

 WHERE (birth_date BETWEEN '1952-01-01' AND '1955-12-31')
 AND (hire_date BETWEEN '1985-01-01' AND '1988-12-31');
 ```

+# Challenge

+## Object

+Create a list of candidates for the mentorship program.

 ### 1. Create a Retirement Titles table that holds all the titles of current employees